ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 | Total                             | 4,700,000          | 680                 |
 | Selling price unit                | 5,500              |                     |

+### Navisky: Data

 Senior management at Navisky, including Mr. Hoffman, expects to sell about 1,200 units of the environmental GPS device this year.
-However, they have considerable discretion in setting production levels.
-Their plant has excess capacity and can produce up to 1,500 environmental devices without seeing any increase in the variable manufacturing costs per unit.
+However, they have considerable discretion in setting production levels. __Their plant has excess capacity and can produce up to 1,500 environmental devices without seeing any increase in the variable manufacturing costs per unit.__

+### Navisky: Data

-Navisky uses a traditional absorption costing system to absorb manufacturing overhead into product costs for inventory valuation and to calculate earnings for internal compensation purposes as well as external reporting.
+Navisky uses a __traditional absorption costing system__ to absorb manufacturing overhead into product costs for inventory valuation and to calculate earnings for internal compensation purposes as well as external reporting.
 At the beginning of the current fiscal year, there was no beginning inventory of the